YoHana19/VoxelTeleporter2/README.md

 # VoxelTeleporter2

-This effect is based on Keijiro's work => https://github.com/keijiro/TestbedHDRP
+This effect is based on Keijiro's work.
+See Transporter in the repo => https://github.com/keijiro/TestbedHDRP

 #Unity 2018.4.1f1
 #geometry shader